-5 Burning (Burrowing) Questions About Groundhog Day Answered
+5 Burning (Burrowing?)
+Questions About Groundhog Day, Answered

-Punxsutawney Phil has spoken!
-It’s time for us to begrudgingly settle in for another 6 weeks of winter.

-Not happy with the results?
-Don’t be afraid to question them.
-Aside from the general absurdity of taking meteorological advice from some bottom-dweller who doesn’t even have a barometer, let alone a college degree, a closer inspection of Groundhog Day can lead to some perplexing questions.
+Aside from the general absurdity of taking meteorological advice from some bottom-dweller who doesn't even have a barometer, let alone a college degree, a closer inspection of Groundhog Day (Feb.
+2) can lead to some perplexing questions.

-We burrowed down and dug out the answers to five of these conundrums so you can have some clarity while you settle in for another 42 days of frost and frowns.
+We burrowed down and dug out the answers to five of these conundrums so you can have some clarity ahead of tomorrow morning's big event in Pennsylvania.

 1. Why the groundhog?